 There are very simple steps to putting in a claim:

-- Contact your issuing bank or company regarding your claim within 24 hours
+- Contact your issuing bank or company regarding your claim as soon as you can, but preferably within 24 hours

 - Have all relevant documents ready

 Claims take up to 10 business days for our team to assess.
 To make sure the claims team are able to make an informed claims decision, please have this information ready:

 - Any other relevant information that can help with your claim such as information from the hotel.

 How do I submit my travel insurance credit card fraud claim?

 You can submit your claim through the following methods: